 - 1. Click the File menu and click Print.

 - 2. If the map is larger than the printer paper, click Scale Map to fit Printer Paper.
-(Tile map to printer paper will print the map at full scale on separate sheets of paper so you can paste them together to display the full map.)
+(Tile Map to Printer Paper will print the map at full scale on separate sheets of paper so you can paste them together to display the full map.)

 - 3. Click Setup.

-4. Click Portrait for the Paper Orientation.
+4. Click Portrait for the paper orientation.

-5. Click OK on the Page and Print Setup dialog box, then click OK on the Print dialog box to print the map.
+5. Click OK on the Page and Print Setup dialog box and click OK on the Print dialog box to print the map.